LuisMarques99/bash-utilities/README.md

 # Bash Utilities

-Bash scripts developed to solve multiple existencial problems that can be easily solved with a simple command. :roll_eyes: :grin:
+Bash scripts developed to solve multiple existencial problems that can be easily solved with a simple command :roll_eyes: :grin:

 ## Table of Contents